MasterZean/z2-stdlib/stdlib/sys.core/path/sys.core.Path.api.md

 ```

 #### Brief
-THe folder separating character for the current platform.
+The folder separating character for the current platform.

 It is `DirSepWin` under Windows and `DirSepUnix` under POSIX systems.
 ***